Resources are provided with this practice

 Acknowledge and positively reinforce all attempts by student to use problem-solving skills.

-Wait till student is calm and receptive before providing feedback.
+Wait until the student is calm and receptive before providing feedback.

 Record student outcomes in order to track progress.